-There are three other cul-de-sacs that have connecting footpaths to Mirrabooka Avenue in the immediate vicinity of Flanders Place as shown on Attachment 2.
+There are three other cul-de-sacs that have connecting footpaths to Mirrabooka Avenue in the immediate vicinity of Flanders Place as shown on Attachment 3.
 Closure of one link may set a precedent for the other links that would greatly impact the connectivity to the footpath network and access to the bus service on Mirrabooka Avenue.

 Administration has met with the petition organiser with a view to find an acceptable solution without setting an undesirable precedent.
 It was suggested that the replacement of the low pine post and rail fence with the more substantial standard Conservation Pine Rail Fence would restrict access to the path only and that the existing single grab rail could be replaced with two installed as a chicane to prevent unrestricted through access.
-Attachment 3 shows the City's standard conservation pine rail fencing.
-Administration has already replaced the single grab rail with two to restrict access through this pathway.
+Attachment 4 shows the City's standard conservation pine rail fencing.
+On 22 April 2024, Administration replaced the single grab rail with two to restrict access through this pathway.
+In conjunction with the installation of the proposed Conservation Pine Rail Fence, vegetation pruning will also be undertaken to improve passive surveillance at this location.